lmcai/Rafflesiaceae_phylogenomics/3_gene_shopping/README.md

 ```
 java -jar ~/programs/Notung-2.8.1.3-beta.jar -s sp.tre -b gene.list --root --treeoutput newick --speciestag prefix --silent --progressbar --outputdir rooted_geneTr --nolosses
 ```
 **Caveat:** The terminal branch length will be removed.
-This is only good for getting
+This is only good for getting the correct branch support

 b.
+Use the python script `geneTr_reroot_branchlen.py` to extract branch length related metrics

-3. To obtain root-to-tip branch-length variance, and gene tree–species tree congruence using [SortaDate](https://github.com/FePhyFoFum/SortaDate), the following steps were used:
+3. To obtain root-to-tip branch-length variance, and gene tree–species tree congruence for free-living species using [SortaDate](https://github.com/FePhyFoFum/SortaDate), the following steps were used: